 You can never bank on a case settling.
 Statistics do not lie, but they do hide some truths.
-The vast majority of personal injury-related insurance claim cases settle out of court – more than 90% of them.
-In our line of work, it’s not all wigs and gavels – cutting deals with insurance companies is a big part of any personal injury law firm’s practice.
-In fact, if a lawyer tells you “Oh, I take every case to trial,” you should wonder what that lawyer is doing wrong.
+The vast majority of personal injury-related insurance claim cases settle out of court.
+In fact, more than 90% of cases settle before trial.
+In our line of work, it’s not all juries and gavels.
+Negotiating deals with insurance companies is a big part of any personal injury law firm’s practice.
+In fact, if a lawyer tells you, “Oh, I take every case to trial,” you should wonder what that lawyer is doing wrong.

 Why do most cases settle?
 It’s simple.
 In America, money talks.
-We use money as the means of making things right between someone who acted wrongfully, and someone who got hurt as a result.
-Insurance companies are in the business of assessing the risk of something bad happening, and deciding how much money to charge for covering that risk.
-When that bad thing actually happens, insurance companies ask themselves “how much money should we pay to make this liability go away?”
-If the amount they’re willing to pay and the amount the person who got hurt is willing to accept overlap, a settlement occurs.
+We use money as the means of making things right between someone who acted wrongfully and someone who was hurt as a result.
+Insurance companies are in the business of assessing the risk of something bad happening and deciding how much money to charge for covering that risk.
+When that bad thing actually happens, insurance companies ask, “How much money should we pay to make this liability go away?”
+If the amount they’re willing to pay and the amount the injured person is willing to accept overlap, a settlement occurs.

 FREE CASE REVIEW for Your Insurance Claim

-The nationally-recognized insurance claims lawyers at Stewart J. Guss, Attorney at Law have experience handling tricky insurance disputes.
+The nationally-recognized insurance claims attorneys at Stewart J. Guss, Injury Accident Lawyers, have extensive experience handling tricky insurance disputes.
 Our team isn’t intimidated by big insurance companies, and we’re equipped with the resources, drive, and knowledge to stand up to them in our client’s best interest.

 We have helped injured individuals fight insurance companies and their legal teams for more than two decades.
 Talk to one of our legal experts now and get a free case review to learn about the next steps in your insurance claim.
 Because accidents can happen at any time, we’re here for you 24 hours per day, 7 days per week.
 Call now at 866-674-5289.

 Why wait?
-CLICK HERE to submit your case for review online.
+Submit your case for review online.
 Because we take all of our personal injury cases on a contingency fee basis, you owe us nothing unless we win your case.